Tony Reeler 2022 - 2024: Bursting Out

 And the usual end of year activities – Epic and the other camps were successfully completed.
 Descriptions of the experiences by the boys of the hikes, the solo group hike, the 24-hour solo and the shared experiences at the various basis reveal once again that the Epic has a curriculum of its own.
 Mark Hanley’s vision of 2008 can be illustrated by this comment from Noah Macnab.
 “Epic is not designed for us to beat our friends, to be the first one home or the quickest one out.
 Rather it is personal testament to internal struggle.
 I walked not to win or to be victorious, but so that I believed that I was the mountain’s master, and that it would not defeat me.”

-Other overseas tours which took place in 2024 included a trip the summit of Kilimanjaro, led by Phil Court and Graeme Klerck, and a 1st team cricket tour to Sri Lanka, led by coaches Visser Gildenhuys and Lutho Pohlongo, both in the June/July holidays.
-Another rowing trip to the Head of the Charles Regatta in Boston will take place in October.
+Three overseas tours took place in 2024.
+In the June holidays a group of boys, parents and ODs climbed to the summit of Kilimanjaro, and this was led by Phil Court and Graeme Klerck.
+Also in June a very successful 1st team cricket tour to Sri Lanka took place, led by coaches Visser Gildenhuys and Lutho Pohlongo.
+Another rowing trip to the Head of the Charles Regatta in Boston took place in October with a large contingent of the rowing club travelling to compete in this prestigious regatta.